Tirzepatide vs Setmelanotide

 |

 | Research Summary | SURMOUNT trials showed average weight loss of 20-26% body weight.
 SURMOUNT-OSA showed 25-29 fewer sleep apnea events per hour.
 SURPASS-2 showed superior A1C reduction compared to semaglutide.
-Demonstrates significant improvements in cardiovascular risk factors. | Approved for POMC, PCSK1, and LEPR deficiency obesity.
+SUMMIT trial (2024-25) showed 38% reduction in CV death or worsening heart failure in HFpEF patients with obesity - data added to EU labeling Jan 2026. | Approved for POMC, PCSK1, and LEPR deficiency obesity.
 Studies show significant weight loss in these specific populations where other treatments fail.
-Precision medicine approach. |
+Precision medicine approach.
+In March 2026, FDA approved an expanded indication for acquired hypothalamic obesity in adults and pediatric patients aged 4+.
+The Phase 3 TRANSCEND trial showed -18.4% placebo-adjusted BMI reduction. |

 Frequently Asked Questions: Tirzepatide vs Setmelanotide